 Toss the cherries in the remaining 2 tablespoons flour, and stir gently to combine.

 In a separate bowl, whisk the egg, vanilla extract, milk, and melted butter until well-blended.

-Stir egg and milk mixture into the dry mixture until moistened.
+Stir the egg and milk mixture into the dry mixture until moistened.

 Bake for 15 to 20 minutes or until an inserted toothpick comes out clean.
 Let the muffins cool for 10 to 15 minutes before serving.

 - If you don't have a cherry pitter, use a plastic or metal straw to remove the pits.
 Wash the cherries, de-stem them, and push the straw through the stem hole until the pit comes out the bottom of the berry.
 Wear an apron or old shirt since cherry juice splatters are likely.

 - Mixing the batter develops gluten, a protein that can make a muffin overly tough.
 This is great for bread-baking, but to keep a light texture, mix the muffin batter until it's just combined.

 - Bake big, bakery-style muffins by placing paper baking cups directly onto a baking sheet instead of muffin tins, which restrict the size of the muffins.
 Fill the cups about two-thirds full for a domed top.

 - Toss the fruit in 2 tablespoons of all-purpose flour before adding it to the batter.
 This will stop the fruit from sinking to the bottom of the muffins during baking.